 Personal photography and filming is allowed, however, any commercial photography or filming requires a special use permit issued by the Superintendent.
 Contact the National Park Service Chief Ranger at 505-899-0205 x233 for information regarding permit requirements.
 (Please notify us a minimum of 2 weeks prior to desired date for permit processing.)

 Other Regulations apply.
 Park specific regulations are contained in the Superintendents Compendium.
-For a copy of the compendium or if you have any questions concerning park regulations, call the Chief Ranger at 505-899-0205 x233.
+To view the compendium click here to be directed to the Management page.
+If you have any questions concerning park regulations, call the Chief Ranger at 505-899-0205 x233.

 Violations of Title 36 of the Code of Federal Regulations are generally punishable by fines up to $5000 and/or imprisonment of up to 6 months.
 Certain natural and cultural resource violations such as damaging or removing petroglyphs, may be felonies punishable by fines up to $20,000 and/or imprisonment up to 2 years in addition to civil penalties.

 Link to Title 36 Code of Federal Regulations